Kate Watson-Smyth reveals her own home decor secrets

 QUICK FIX: Finally, it’s an old trick but one that works – the more floor space you see, the bigger the room will look.
 So wall-mounted basins and loos are a good idea in smaller rooms.

-Mad About The House: How To Decorate Your Home With Style by Kate Watson-Smyth, photography by Paul Craig, is published by Pavilion, priced £20.
+Mad About The House: How To Decorate Your Home With Style by Kate Watson-Smyth is published by Pavilion, priced £20.
 Available now.

 © Press Association 2018